Maki Namekawa and Dennis Russell Davies, pianos

 Translation by Mel Greenwald.
 Project management by Manuela Pfaffenberger.

-Philip Glass and Steve Reich for their support of this project.
+Many thanks to Philip Glass and Steve Reich for their support of this project.

 Participating artists Dennis Russell Davies, Maki Namekawa, Wolfgang Winkler, Doris Hintermaier and Gustav Bauer from Brucknerhaus Linz, Don Christensen from Orange Mountain Music, Annette Kulenkampff from Hatje Cantz Verlag, Erich Pintar, Wolfgang Schiefermayr and Herwig Preiss from Studio Weinberg, Michael Schimpelsberger from MUSIK & CO Schimpelsberger, Wolfgang Gruber, Christian Wührer and Andrea Fleissner from Sony DVD Center Europe, Cat Celebrezze from Dunvagen Music Publishers Inc., Karoline Guggenberger-Spanny from Universal Edition AG / Vienna, Dr. Heribert Schröder, Dr. Karen Kopp and Andrew Rosner.